MisterX-byte-478104927/DuoGPT/README.md

 # DuoGPT
 🦉 DuoGPT is an advanced, ultra-optimized Chrome Extension (Manifest V3) that acts as an AI copilot for Duolingo.
 Features a native 3D UI button, isolated floating chat, smart toggle controls, dynamic 50+ language support, and context-aware grammar explanations powered directly by Gemini 2.5 Flash. 🚀

-## ✨ Caracteristici Principale

-* **⚡ Integrare Nativă 3D:** Butonul `EXPLAIN` împrumută identitatea vizuală exactă a butoanelor Duolingo (fonturi rotunjite, margini groase tridimensionale, efecte fluide la apăsare).
-* **🧠 Motor de Inteligență Artificială:** Conectare directă prin Google AI Studio API la modelul de ultimă generație **Gemini 2.5 Flash**, oferind răspunsuri concise, structurate și extrem de rapide.
-* **🌍 Poliglot din Dinamică:** Meniu Popup inteligent care populează dinamic peste **50 de limbi universale** de traducere (de la Română și Engleză până la dialecte complexe), sortate alfabetic.
-* **🛡️ Izolare Vizuală Completă:** Interfața de chat rulează într-un mediu sandbox total izolat.
-Butoanele `>>` și `<<` folosesc un `zIndex` maxim absolut (`2147483647`) pentru a rămâne mereu accesibile fără să strice layout-ul lecțiilor.
-* **📝 Formatare Avansată (Markdown & Tabele):** Explicațiile AI-ului sunt stilizate elegant cu accente verzi Duolingo (`#58cc02`), cuvinte-cheie evidențiate în blocuri de cod roșii și tabele gramaticale optimizate pentru citire rapidă.
-* **🚀 Anti-Spam & Debounce Engine:** Protecție nativă asincronă care blochează click-urile multiple în timp ce AI-ul procesează răspunsul (`THINKING...`).

-## 🛠️ Instalare Pas cu Pas (Mod Dezvoltator)

-Deoarece extensia este un instrument autonom avansat, aceasta se instalează direct din surse:

-1. **Descarcă Proiectul:** Clonează acest depozit sau descarcă arhiva ZIP și extrage-o într-un folder pe PC-ul tău.

-2. **Accesează Extensiile în Chrome:** Deschide browserul Google Chrome și navighează la adresa: chrome://extensions/

-3. **Activează Developer Mode:** În colțul din dreapta-sus al paginii, comută comutatorul "Developer mode" (Mod dezvoltator) pe poziția activă.

-4. **Încarcă Extensia**: Apasă pe butonul "Load unpacked" (Încarcă extensie despachetată) din colțul stânga-sus.

-5. **Selectează Folderul**: Alege folderul rădăcină în care ai extras fișierele proiectului (cel care conține manifest.json).

-## ⚙️ Configurarea Inițială
-1. Obține o cheie API gratuită direct din Google AI Studio.

-2. Dă click pe iconița DuoGPT din bara de extensii a browserului tău pentru a deschide meniul de setări.

-3. Lipește cheia ta API (AIzaSy...) în câmpul dedicat.

-4. Selectează limba în care dorești să primești explicațiile din lista dinamică (ex: Română).

-5. Apasă pe *SAVE SETTINGS*.
-Statusul va afișa ✓ Saved settings, iar butonul va fi securizat timp de 2 secunde pentru a preveni salvarea accidentală.

-## 🎮 Cum se Folosește
-1. Intră pe Duolingo și pornește orice lecție sau exercițiu.

-2. În momentul în care apare o întrebare sau un exercițiu text, extensia va injecta automat butonul albastru EXPLAIN exact lângă butonul oficial de verificare.

-3. Apasă pe EXPLAIN.
-Butonul își va schimba starea în THINKING..., iar panoul inteligent se va deschide fluid în partea dreaptă.

-4. Gemini analizează exercițiul capturat din DOM și îți livrează structura gramaticală, greșelile comune și traducerea exactă.

-5. Controlul Ecranului: Dacă ai nevoie de ecran complet, apasă pe butonul rotund >> din colțul stânga-sus al panoului.
-Panoul dispare instantaneu și lasă locul unui tab discret << lipit de marginea ecranului pentru restaurare instantanee, fără a pierde istoricul conversației.

-## 🔍 Depanare (Troubleshooting)
-Dacă întâmpini probleme în timpul utilizării, verifică următoarele soluții rapide:

-1. **Butonul EXPLAIN nu apare pe pagină:** Duolingo își actualizează frecvent interfața.
-Asigură-te că ești într-o lecție activă (nu pe pagina principală de profil).
-Dacă tot nu apare, deschide consola browserului (F12 -> tab-ul Console) și verifică dacă există erori.
-Un simplu Refresh (F5) rezolvă de obicei reinițializarea scriptului.

-2. **Panoul afișează ⚠️ Lipsește cheia API din Popup!:** Apasă pe iconița extensiei din bara de Chrome, reintroduce cheia ta generată în Google AI Studio și apasă SAVE SETTINGS.
-Asigură-te că nu ai spații goale la începutul sau la sfârșitul cheii.

-3. **Panoul rămâne blocat pe textul Thinking...:** Verifică conexiunea la internet sau dacă ai atins limitele de rată (rate limits) ale contului tău gratuit din Google AI Studio.
-De asemenea, asigură-te că extensia nu este blocată de un ad-blocker agresiv sau de un firewall local.

-4. **Textul capturat este incomplet sau greșit:** Sistemul folosește selectoare DOM dinamice.
-Dacă Duolingo schimbă structura clasei unui exercițiu, extensia va folosi o metodă de fallback (ultimele 300 de caractere din pagină).
-Poți raporta structurile noi deschizând un Issue în acest repo.

-## 🤝 Cum poți contribui (Contributing)
-Contribuțiile de orice fel sunt mai mult decât binevenite!
-Dacă vrei să îmbunătățești codul sau să adaugi funcționalități noi:

-1. Fă un **Fork** acestui depozit.

-2. Creează un Branch nou pentru modificările tale: git checkout -b feature/exploit-nou

-3. Fă un Commit cu schimbările aduse: git commit -m "Adăugat un nou selector de urgență pentru layout"

-4. Împinge Branch-ul în repo-ul tău: git push origin feature/exploit-nou

-5. Deschide un **Pull Request** către acest depozit și descrie pe scurt ce ai optimizat.

-## 🔒 Securitate și Confidențialitate
-**Stocare Locală Securizată**: Cheia ta API și preferințele de limbă sunt stocate local pe dispozitivul tău prin intermediul chrome.storage.local.
-Nimic nu se trimite către servere terțe.

-**Conexiune Directă**: Cererile AI sunt efectuate direct de pe mașina ta către endpoint-ul oficial Google Generative Language API, garantând latență minimă și confidențialitate maximă.

-**Fără Analytics**: Extensia nu colectează date de utilizare, log-uri de navigare sau telemetrie.
+## ✨ Key Features

+* **⚡ Native 3D Integration:** The `EXPLAIN` button perfectly matches Duolingo's official visual identity (rounded fonts, thick 3D borders, and fluid hover/active states).
+* **🧠 High-Performance AI Engine:** Direct connection via Google AI Studio API to the cutting-edge **Gemini 2.5 Flash** model, delivering concise, highly structured, and blazing-fast explanations.
+* **🌍 Dynamic Polyglot Support:** An intelligent settings popup that dynamically populates over **50 universal target languages** (alphabetically sorted) for localized explanations.
+* **🛡️ Complete Visual Isolation:** The chat interface runs completely sandboxed.
+The custom `>>` and `<<` toggle buttons leverage an absolute maximum `zIndex` (`2147483647`) to stay accessible without breaking the web layout.
+* **📝 Advanced Formatting (Markdown & Tables):** AI responses are beautifully rendered using custom Duolingo green accents (`#58cc02`), inline key-phrases highlighted in red code-blocks, and fully responsive grammar tables.
+* **🚀 Anti-Spam & Debounce Control:** Native asynchronous state lock prevents double-submission while the AI is computing requests (`THINKING...`).

+## 🛠️ Step-by-Step Installation (Developer Mode)

+Since this extension is an autonomous developer tool, it is loaded directly from source:

+1. **Download the Project:** Clone this repository or download the ZIP archive and extract it to a local folder on your PC.

+2. **Access Chrome Extensions:** Open Google Chrome and navigate to: `chrome://extensions/`

+3. **Enable Developer Mode:** In the top-right corner of the extensions page, toggle the "Developer mode" switch to ON.

+4. **Load the Extension:** Click the "Load unpacked" button in the top-left corner.

+5. **Select Folder:** Choose the root directory of the extracted project (the folder containing `manifest.json`).

+## ⚙️ Initial Configuration
+1. Obtain a free API key directly from Google AI Studio.

+2. Click the DuoGPT icon in your browser's extension bar to open the settings menu.

+3. Paste your API key (`AIzaSy...`) into the designated field.

+4. Select your preferred explanation language from the dynamic dropdown list (e.g., English, Română, Español).

+5. Click *SAVE SETTINGS*.
+The status will display `✓ Saved settings`, and the button will briefly lock for 2 seconds to prevent accidental double-saving.

+## 🎮 How to Use
+1. Go to Duolingo and launch any active lesson or exercise.

+2. When a text question or challenge appears, the extension automatically injects the blue `EXPLAIN` button right next to the native "Check" / "Continue" button.

+3. Click `EXPLAIN`.
+The button state updates to `THINKING...`, and the side panel smoothly reveals itself on the right.

+4. Gemini inspects the captured challenge DOM data, generating structural grammar analysis, common mistakes, and exact translations.

+5. **Screen Management:** Need a full view of the lesson?
+Click the circular `>>` button on the top-left of the panel.
+The panel instantly collapses, leaving a low-profile green `<<` tab anchored to the screen edge for rapid retrieval without losing chat history.

+## 🔍 Troubleshooting
+If you encounter issues during use, check these quick fixes:

+1. **The EXPLAIN button is missing:** Duolingo updates its DOM classes frequently.
+Ensure you are inside an active learning session (not the main profile dashboard).
+If it fails to render, open the browser console (F12 -> Console tab) to look for exceptions.
+A simple page refresh (F5) usually re-initializes the script hooks successfully.

+2. **The panel displays ⚠️ Missing API Key in Popup!:** Open the extension popup from the Chrome toolbar, re-paste your Google AI Studio token, and click SAVE SETTINGS.
+Ensure no leading or trailing whitespaces are present.

+3. **The widget hangs indefinitely on Thinking...:** Verify your network connection or check if you hit the free tier rate limits on Google AI Studio.
+Additionally, confirm that aggressive ad-blockers or local network firewalls aren't trapping the API endpoints.

+4. **Captured challenge text is corrupted or incomplete:** The extension utilizes fallback algorithms (grabbing the last 300 characters of the readable body text) if Duolingo alters its challenge container classes.
+Feel free to open an Issue ticket if selectors require an emergency patch.

+## 🤝 Contributing
+Contributions of any kind are highly encouraged!
+To improve the codebase or deploy new features:

+1. **Fork** this repository.

+2. Create your feature branch:
+`git checkout -b feature/exploit-nou`

+3. Commit your changes:
+`git commit -m "Fix: added new dynamic DOM container fallback"`

+4. Push to your branch:
+`git push origin feature/exploit-nou`

+5. Open a **Pull Request** explaining your optimization.

+## 🔒 Security & Privacy
+**Secure Local Storage**: Your API key and language choices are stored strictly within your browser via `chrome.storage.local`.
+No data ever hits third-party tracking infrastructure.

+**Direct Handshakes**: AI inference payload traffic flows directly from your local client to the official Google Generative Language API endpoint, keeping latency low and isolation high.

+**Zero Telemetry**: The extension collects absolutely zero analytics, click tracking, or user telemetry logs.